ember-learn/ember-blog/content/ember-released-7-1.md

 ### Update many dependencies across majors

-In previous releases we have been talking about our [commitment to reduce the number of deprecated npm package warnings](https://github.com/ember-cli/ember-cli/issues/10943) you see when generating a new ember app.
-While this release may not seem like it made much progress (only reducing the number of deprecation warnings by 1), we made an important structural change to the ember-cli release process that means that updating dependencies across major boundaries will happen naturally as part of the ember-cli release train.
+We made an important structural [change to the ember-cli release process](https://github.com/ember-cli/ember-cli/blob/master/RELEASE.md#update-all-packages) that means that updating dependencies across major boundaries will happen naturally as part of the ember-cli release train.
 This is the first version where that structural change is paying off, and we updated 6 dependencies (both in ember-cli and the blueprint) across major boundaries (and in some cases across multiple majors!)

 ### Backported support for blueprints written in ESM